-The Sustainable Development Goals (SDGs) are the universally recognised framework to combat poverty, climate change as well as other pressing global sustainability issues.
+The Sustainable Development Goals (SDGs) are the universally recognised framework to combat pressing global sustainability issues, such as poverty, hunger, and climate change.
 INOKS will report the achievements of its own operations as well as those of investees on impact in alignment with the SDGs.
-Figure 3 shows how INOKS' four impact themes are linked to the SDGs and their targets, while Table 1 provides more details on INOKS' contribution to each SDG.